Shaninhooo/os_assignment_3/README.md

 Summarise the main features of your program.
 It is also appropriate to instruct the user how to use your program.

+Merge.c consists of 4 functions: merge, my_mergesort, buildArgs, parallel_mergesort
+merge: function which will merge arrays into one
+my_mergesort: Recursive sequential calls of merge
+buildArgs: build arguments list with index to the left and right of the array and the level (how many times to split threads)
+parallel_mergesort: Create threads for each level and calling merge once the threads a joined back in

+Can be run by running "./test-mergesort <randomised array size> <cutoff level> <seed>" in the terminal

 ## Testing

 This section should detail how you tested your code.
 Simply stating "I ran